 If you intend to alter an existing building, you will need to provide sufficient information to show how the building will comply once the work is completed particularly in regard to 'means of escape from fire' and 'access and facilities for people with disabilities'.
+If the building complied with the other provisions of the building code immediately before the building work began, it should continue to comply with those provisions.
+If it did not comply with the other provisions before, it should continue to comply at least to the same extent.
+The TA may allow the alteration of a building without the building complying with provisions of the building code, if the extra requirements to make the building comply would mean the alteration would not take place, and if the alteration will result in improvements to means of escape from fire and access and facilities for persons with disabilities, and the change would outweigh any detriment that is likely to arise as a result of the building not complying.
 Your application should detail the level of work that would be required for the building to fully comply with the Building Code and the work that is proposed to be done.